tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 and https://github.com/tlswg/draft-ietf-tls-esni/pull/170 for more details.]]

-The client MAY replace any large, duplicated, extensions in ClientHelloInner with the corresponding "external_extensions" extension, as described in
+The client MAY replace any large, duplicated, extensions in ClientHelloInner with the corresponding "outer_extensions" extension, as described in
-{{external-extensions}}.
+{{outer-extensions}}.

 The encrypted ClientHello value is then computed as: